Fascism: Aggressive colonial and foreign policies

 Inmates at the Sid Ahmed el Maghrun concentration camp in Libya during the Second Italo-Senussi War.

-In the 1920s, Fascist Italy pursued an aggressive foreign policy that included ambitions to expand Italian territory.
+Beginning in the 1920s, Fascist Italy pursued an aggressive foreign policy that included ambitions to expand Italian territory.
 In response to revolt in the Italian colony of Libya, Fascist Italy abandoned previous liberal-era colonial policy of cooperation with local leaders.
 Instead, claiming that Italians were a superior race to African races and thereby had the right to colonize the "inferior" Africans, it sought to settle 10 to 15 million Italians in Libya.
 This resulted in an aggressive military campaign known as the Second Italo-Senussi War also known as the Pacification of Libya against natives in Libya, including mass killings, the use of concentration camps and the forced starvation of thousands of people.
 Italian authorities committed ethnic cleansing by forcibly expelling 100,000 Bedouin Cyrenaicans, half the population of Cyrenaica in Libya, from their settlements that was slated to be given to Italian settlers.